SurriyaGokul/Traffic-Control-using-Deep-RL/README.md

 ## Training the Model

-The model is trained using the PPO algorithm from Stable Baselines 3.
+The model is trained using the Proximal Policy Optimization algorithm from Stable Baselines 3.
 The training script is located in the RL.ipynb directory.

 ## Results